Employee Benefits

 Author:

-The ACA (Affordable Care Act) says that if you have over 50 workers in Nevada, you must provide health insurance to them.
-We've outlined what medical benefits look like regardless of your company's size, whether you're a small employer (1-50 employees) or a major employer (51+).
+The Affordable Care Act (ACA) requires that you provide health benefits to your employees in New Jersey if you have more than 50 workers.
+We've broken down what medical benefits look like, regardless of your company size, whether you're a small employer (1-50 workers) or a large corporation (51+).

 Small Employer Guide to Medical Benefits